franckmaurin/wp-charbon/README.md

 * Theme options

 ### Themes
-* Cleanup the DOM and useless libraries)
+* Cleanup the DOM and useless libraries
 * BEM classnames (menu, body, post, page)
-* Share social
+* Share in social networks
 * HTML5 History and animate

 ### Building with Webpack
 * Styles with Sass/Susy/Breakpoint
 * Scripts with ES6/Babel
-* Copy the build in the theme location
+* Copy the build in "wp-content/theme/themename"

 ## WP Plugins included
 * CMB2 (for metaboxes and options)